How To Look At A House

 - Split System Condensers (outside unit) - 10 to 16 years, average 14 years, or 11 years in South Florida

 - Split System Air Handler (inside unit) - 14 to 18 years, average 17 years, or 14 years in South Florida

 - Ductless (Mini-Split) - 10 to 16 years, average 14 years, or 12 years in South Florida

 - Package Units - 10 to 16 years, average 14 years, or 12 years in South Florida

-- Window Air Conditioner - 5 to 8 years
+- Window Air Conditioner - 5 to 8 years, average 7 years

 Although the condenser (outside unit) of a split system tends to have a shorter life than the air handler, because a replacement condenser must now be matched for performance (by the manufacturer or certified by an engineer) with the indoor evaporator coil portion of the air handler, the evaporator coil unit may have to also be replaced when the condenser fails.